Twin-2/reading-notes/401/Reading-01.md

 can we assign a variable to dotenv?
 Yes. but cleaner to just do it in one line

 could we use a factory concept in the srver.js?

+1. Describe (in plain English) what Array.map() does
+    - takes a group (array) of items and for each one it runs your function on them then creates a new group (array) of the output.
+2. Describe (in plain English) what Array.reduce() does
+    - similar to array.map reduce looks at a group (array) and for each item will run a function on it.
+The difference is that rather than returning a new array, it can return the product of your function in any form or shape that you want.
+3. Provide code snippets showing how to use superagent() to fetch data from a URL and log the result

+4. With normal Promise .then() syntax

+5. Again with async / await syntax

+6. Explain promises as though you were mentoring a Code 301 level student
+    - a Promise is just that, a Promise, to give some data at a later point.
+When you use a promise, in order to 'cash-in' on that promise, you need to use the syntax '.then' to open the Promise as resolved or '.catch' to poen the Promise as rejected.
+7. Are all callback functions considered to be Asynchronous?
+Why or Why Not?
+    - yes, in javascript.
+Since javascript is single threaded, a callback function goes to the call stack and then gets run after all the other code is finished working, essentially making it asynchronous.